PhD, University of Illinois (2014)

 Epicurus in Rome (co-editor with Gregson Davis, to be submitted to Cambridge University Press)

-Racism, Prejudice and Roman Satire (in progress)
+Gods, Religion and Superstition in Roman Satire (in progress)